 Each form can be customized for each animal and time away.
 You simply use the Fill and Sign option through Acrobat Reader.
 With this option you will get individual text blocks to communicate your personal information on each form.
 You will then use the Save As option to create a specific form for each animal.
 Some of the forms can be used for all of your animals and some will need to be customize for each animal.

 Step 3.
 Communicate with Your Horse and Pet Sitter

 Now that you have gathered the information and put it written form, you must now communicate the information to your pet sitter.
 You can leave paper forms or use electronic versions for your sitter to use with a phone or tablet.
 All the forms in the Horse and Pet Care Communication Kit are pdf downloads which can typed onto using Fill and Sign in Acrobat Reader.
 They can then be saved for each animal and used again and again.

-So go ahead and make plans to get out of town, use this Horse and Pet Care Communication Kit to ensure your pet sitter will be taking care of you pets the way you do.
+Go ahead and make plans to get out of town.
+Use this Horse and Pet Care Communication Kit to ensure your pet sitter will be taking care of your pets the way you do.

 Are you prepared to leave your animals in the care of a pet sitter?
 The Horse and Pet Care Communication Checklist enables you to gather all the vital information you need to communicate all the elements of all your animals’ care to your pet sitter.
 What if you suddenly had to leave town?
 Would you be ready for someone to quickly step in and take care of your animals?
 What if something happened to your horse or pet while you were away?
 Would your pet sitter know your wishes?
 This checklist will help you prepare your pet sitter to care for your animals the way you do.
 Get your Horse and Pet Care Free Checklist here >.